emma0925/African_LLM_Benchmark/README.md

 ## My Contributions
 In this repository, I have included all the code and results I contributed to the IrokoBench project.
 My contributions focus on:

-Scripts for Auto-Generation of Outputs: I developed scripts for generating outputs for the AfriMMLU, AfriMGSM, and AfriXNLI tasks.
+- **Scripts for Auto-Generation of Outputs**: I developed scripts for generating outputs for the AfriMMLU, AfriMGSM, and AfriXNLI tasks.
 These scripts automate the evaluation process across different LLMs and settings (zero-shot, few-shot, and translate-test).

-Scoring Functions: I implemented functions to calculate evaluation metrics, including F1, F1-square, and accuracy, for the generated outputs.
+- **Scoring Functions**: I implemented functions to calculate evaluation metrics, including F1, F1-square, and accuracy, for the generated outputs.
 These metrics are crucial for assessing the performance of LLMs on African languages.